 Whatever your business offers, there are always more ways you could be making better use of the internet.
 It’s a cost-effective resource that allows you to connect with businesses, customers and clients all over the world – so don’t ignore it or take it for granted.
 It’s a particularly great resource for startups, and if you’re smart with your marketing you can level out the playing field between you and your more established competitors.
-These are effective online marketing strategies for startups.
+Increasing traffic is something our Search Engine Optimisation West Midlands team specialise in, so either call our landline on 02476 55 22 22 or follow these are effective online marketing strategies for startups.

 Social media a particularly useful platform that allows you to market in a cost-effective way.
 Get your business visible across different social media platforms so that you can communicate with your customers.
 It’s a great way to offer deals and promotions, but it’s also a great way to evaluate your progress.
 How many likes do you have?
 How quickly are your likes building up?
 You can also use the ‘like data’ to see which posts are more popular, so you can see which promotions resonate with people, and which are not as successful.
 You can also sponsor popular social media contributors to raise awareness of your startup, but if you’re not at that stage yet, and you’re still relying on friends and family, it’s still an effective way to get your brand to be visible and out there.

 It would be ideal if you could get your product or service marketed in newspapers and on the TV, but it is likely your startup is not yet ready for that kind of coverage.
 However, it is relatively easy to get your brand talked about on blogs and light-news sites – and it’s well worth it, since this will improve your search engine ranking.
 The only drawback is that it can be quite time consuming, but there are SEO companies that you could make use of if you’re ready to invest.